prvisitacion-ayaa/cccs106-group06-showcase/README.md

 **Learn2Earn** is an academic note-sharing and reward platform designed to help students create, share, discover, and organize study materials.

-The platform encourages students to contribute their own academic notes by providing **NotePoints** for approved and useful contributions.
+The platform encourages students to contribute their own academic notes by providing **LearnPoints** for approved and useful contributions.
 Students can browse and search for study resources while administrators manage submitted content and maintain the quality of the platform.

 The project also plans to include an **AI Note Assistant** that can help categorize notes, extract keywords, generate summaries, and create study questions.